sjas/lol/README.md

 Land of Lisp.

-All code that comes along while reading the book goes in here.
+All code and all notes that come along while reading the book go in here.